-The following journals are available in print in the CRC (titles in plain black text), and/or electronically (indicated by a blue clickable link).
+The following journals are available in print and/or electronically in the CRC.
+Titles in bold are linked to online journals.
 Be sure to visit the Mount Library for a comprehensive list of journals.

 See Journals A-Z for a comprehensive list of all journals available at the Mount Library.

 Some Definitions: A “periodical” is any publication that is published on a regular or periodic basis.
 Periodicals include journals, magazines, and newspapers, and are sometimes called “serials”.
 Periodicals may be grouped into the following broad categories: